benjaminyjr17/ccds25-0582-medf/README.md

 [4] Personal Data Protection Commission Singapore, *Model Artificial Intelligence Governance Framework*, Singapore, 2020.

-A complete list of references is provided in the accompanying FYP report.
+I have provided a complete list of references in the accompanying FYP report.

 ## License

-This project was developed as a Final Year Project (CCDS25-0582) at Nanyang Technological University.
-Please refer to the university's intellectual property policies for usage terms.
+This project was developed as a Final Year Project (CCDS25-0582) at NTU Singapore.
+Please review the university's intellectual property policies for usage terms.

 ## Citation